-Since Abington Memorial Hospital first opened its doors in 1914, it has built and maintained an outstanding reputation as one of the leading teaching hospitals in the Philadelphia area – A unique combination of an academic medical center in a community hospital setting.
+Since Abington Hospital first opened its doors in 1914, it has built and maintained an outstanding reputation as one of the leading teaching hospitals in the Philadelphia area – A unique combination of an academic medical center in a community hospital setting.

 Graduate Program Faculty

 More than 2,300 residents have trained at Abington Hospital, and many have remained on the staff following their residency or taken subspecialty training.

 Abington supports placement opportunities in all programs, and has enabled residents to obtain advanced graduate training.
 Abington has a teaching association with Temple University School of Medicine.

 Many of Abington's physicians serve on the faculties of the Philadelphia medical schools and are involved in conducting research and publishing regularly.
 An active program of continuing medical education offers opportunities for physicians and other medical staff to gain the most current knowledge in their specialties.

 An eligible candidate for residency must be a graduate of a medical school approved by the Pennsylvania State Board of Medicine and be a U.S. citizen, or a foreign graduate who has successfully met the eligibility requirements of ACGME.